MariaFlyAway/Project_3_FYS-STK3155/README.md

 - `neural_net`: class implementation of neural net using `PyTorch`
 - `preprocessing`: notebook with all processing of texts, including embedding with `sentence-transformer`
 - `preprocessing_sentences`: notebook with processing of texts split into sentences with `nltk`, including embedding with `sentence-transformer`
+- `textdataset_classification`: class implementation of dataset for `PyTorch` interface

 #### `Generation/`
 Contains all files related to implementation of the neural net.